EladioAMendez/visions_align/research/brand.md

 **Approach:** A three-tiered B2C SaaS model is the recommended approach.
 This structure creates a clear and intuitive value ladder, guiding our target user, Maya Chen, from solving an acute pain point to mastering a career-critical skill.

 *   **Starter Tier ($0):** A freemium entry point designed for lead generation and to prove immediate ROI on a single, urgent pain point.
-*   **Pro Tier ($29/mo): Stakeholder Intelligence.** The core offering for professionals seeking consistent performance.
-It provides the full power of the Insight Panel to generate a deep-dive analysis of a stakeholder, answering the critical question: ***"What makes this leader tick?"*** This is the essential tool for turning anxiety-inducing meetings into confident, successful encounters.
+*   **Pro Tier ($29/mo): "Stakeholder Playbook".** The core offering for professionals seeking consistent performance.
+It provides 6 AI personas from the Insight Panel to generate a deep-dive analysis of a stakeholder, answering the critical question: ***"What makes this leader tick?"*** This is the essential tool for turning anxiety-inducing meetings into confident, successful encounters.
-*   **Director Tier ($49/mo): Relational Mastery.** The premium, aspirational tier for users committed to building influence and accelerating their career.
-This tier unlocks **The Connector**, a seventh AI expert that analyzes the user's profile *against* the stakeholder's, answering the far more valuable question: ***"How do I, with my specific personality and style, build a genuine, influential relationship with this leader?"***
+*   **Director Tier ($49/mo): "Relationship Playbook".** The premium, aspirational tier for users committed to building influence and accelerating their career.
+This tier unlocks **The Connector**, a seventh AI expert that analyzes the user's LinkedIn profile *against* the stakeholder's, answering the far more valuable question: ***"How do I, with my specific personality and style, build a genuine, influential relationship with this leader?"***

 **Value Proposition & Core Differentiator: The Connector**